 A processor is the core component of a computer system and is also one of the most important components for a good gaming experience.
-During a game, a processor sends the draw calls to the graphics card which then renders the gaming scenery etc. The games mostly focus on the single core performance which is why it is very necessary to use a processor which operates at a high frequency.
+During a game, a processor sends the draw calls to the graphics card which then renders the gaming scenery, etc. The games mostly focus on the single-core performance which is why it is very necessary to use a processor that operates at a high frequency.
 Intel is performing quite better in this area as many of Intel’s new processors can be easily overclocked up to 5.0 GHz.
-The latest AMD Ryzen processors, on the other hand, have a hard time getting even a 4.3 GHz clock frequency.
+The latest AMD Ryzen processors, on the other hand, have a hard time getting even a 4.3 GHz clock frequency on all cores.

 - Quad-channel RAM gets handy in memory-intensive games